K1ntus/Nicolas-Cage-Space-Simulator/README.md

 Those commands are only available while playing and not in the game menu.

- 1.  **Send troups between two planets**
+ 1.  **Send troops between two planets**
 ```
 You just had to Drag & Drop from your source planet to the one you want to send them
 ```

-2. **Select the percent of troups to send from a planet**
+2. **Select the percent of troops to send from a planet**
 ```
 Use your mouse scroll, the current percentage is displayed in the top-left corner
 ```

 3. **Saving**
 ```
-Pressing F5 save the current game state in a file.
+Pressing F5 will open a file explorer.
+You can go wherever you want, but it will open on the default save directory.

+Don't worry while saving your game.
+The game will wait you.
 ```

 4. **Loading**
 ```
-Pressing F6 load the latest game state and apply it to your current game.
+Press F6 to open a file navigator, and select your game save file.
 ```

 4. **Quit the game**